Institution profiling / Regional ISP

 QDE holds autonomous system number AS210429, as listed in PeeringDB, but originates no BGP prefixes.
 The entity has no active routing, peering relationships, or commercial services.
 Its public presence is limited to a registry entry and a simple website at qde.com.
 This makes it a dormant network registrant with no observable operational footprint.

 If QDE activates AS210429 and announces IP prefixes, those routes would propagate globally based on the ASN's valid registry status.
 Network operators would accept the announcements by default, giving a previously unknown entity instant reachability and influence over internet traffic.
-The sudden appearance of a new routing participant from a dormant ASN carries inherent security risks.
+The sudden appearance of a new routing entity from a dormant ASN carries inherent security risks.

 Misconfiguration, prefix hijacking, or insecure routing from AS210429 could disrupt connectivity, cause traffic blackholing, or facilitate interception.
 Because QDE has no operational history, distinguishing a benign activation from a malicious one would be difficult.
 Security teams would need to quickly analyze new announcements without any prior context or reputation data.